vefunder/protocol-research-review/articles/axelar_network/axelar_network.md

 1. **Is it possible for a single entity to rug its users?**

-No. Although there is a significant point of centralisation from the 4-of-8 multi-sig allowing for upgradability of the smart contracts.
+No. Although there is a significant point of centralisation from the 4-of-8 multisig allowing for upgradability of the smart contracts.

 2. **If the team vanishes, can the project continue?**